-Under the first half fiscal year 2022 program, a total pool for all participating employees within the Company would be funded at approximately \$6.0 million for target performance and \$10.5 million for meeting or exceeding maximum performance.
+Under the first half fiscal year 2023 program, a total pool for all participating employees within the Company would be funded at approximately \$6.5 million for target performance and \$13.0 million for meeting or exceeding maximum performance.
 Each of Messrs.
 Daly, Kober, Dennehy and Hwang, Dr. Carlson and Ms. Roth would be eligible for a payment based on an allocated portion of this pool based on the executive's target incentive amount, with discretionary adjustments based on individual performance.
 There was no set weighting assigned by the compensation committee with respect to the individual performance component of the cash incentive program.

-In light of our performance for the first half of fiscal year 2022 (see the "Actual Performance" column in the table above), each named executive officer received a cash incentive payment for the first half of fiscal year 2022 equal to 138% of their first half target level, which was the approved payout based on straight-line interpolation between target and maximum performance levels.
+In light of our performance for the first half of fiscal year 2023 (see the "Actual Performance" column in the table above), each named executive officer received a cash incentive payment for the first half of fiscal year 2023 equal to 28% of their first half target level, which was the approved payout based on straight-line interpolation between threshold and target performance levels.
 Following review of each individual's performance, the compensation committee did not make discretionary adjustments based on individual performance.

-Second Half Fiscal Year 2022 Program (one-half of the named executive officer's Annual Target Cash Incentive opportunity).
+Second Half Fiscal Year 2023 Program (one-half of the named executive officer's Annual Target Cash Incentive opportunity).
 The performance goals above were established such that the achievement at or below the threshold performance goal would not result in a payout to the named executive officer, the achievement of the target performance goal would result in a payout of one half of 100% of the named executive officer's annual target cash incentive opportunity and the achievement of the maximum performance goal would result in a payout of one half of 200% of the named executive officer's annual target cash incentive opportunity.

-Under the second half fiscal year 2022 program, a total pool for all participating employees within the Company would be funded at \$6.2 million for meeting target performance and \$12.4 million for meeting or exceeding maximum performance.
+Under the second half fiscal year 2023 program, a total pool for all participating employees within the Company would be funded at \$7.0 million for meeting target performance and \$14.0 million for meeting or exceeding maximum performance.
 Each of Messrs.
 Daly, Kober, Dennehy and Hwang, Dr. Carlson and Ms. Roth would be eligible for a payment based on an allocated portion of this pool based on the executive's target incentive amount, with discretionary adjustments based on individual performance.
 There was no set weighting assigned by the compensation committee with respect to the individual performance component of the cash incentive program.

-In light of our performance for the second half of fiscal year 2022 (see the "Actual Performance" column in the table above), each named executive officer received a cash incentive payment for the second half of fiscal year 2022 equal to 138% of their second half target level, which was the approved payout based on straight-line interpolation between target and maximum performance levels.
+In light of our performance for the second half of fiscal year 2023 (see the "Actual Performance" column in the table above), none of our named executive officers received a cash incentive payment for the second half of fiscal year 2023.
 Following review of each individual's performance, the compensation committee did not make discretionary adjustments based on individual performance.

-Aggregate Fiscal Year 2022 Program (total of the named executive officer's Annual Target Cash Incentive opportunity).
-The total cash incentive opportunity earned for each of our executive officers during fiscal year 2022 was 138% of each executive's respective target annual cash incentive opportunity.
+Aggregate Fiscal Year 2023 Program (total of the named executive officer's Annual Target Cash Incentive opportunity).
+The total cash incentive opportunity earned for each of our executive officers during fiscal year 2023 was 14% of each executive's respective target annual cash incentive opportunity.